KokareIITP/app-web-server/docs/Installation Guide.md

     createdb -U myuser webapp;

+You will be prompted to enter a password, which is `mypassword`

 We can now login to the postgres client for the `webapp` database:

     psql -U myuser -d webapp -h localhost -W